OpenVPM vs DaySmart Vet

 Common questions

-Is OpenVPM as easy to use as DaySmart Vet?
+Is OpenVPM as proven as DaySmart Vet?

 How does pricing compare?